pixelzery/pixelzery.github.io/projects/_drafts/2018-09-20-answerbot.md

 Note how in some of these, the arrangement is subjective.
 That will be handled in the next section.

-Note: Google Search has a feature similar to what is trying to be achieved here called `Featured Snippets` (image below), which seems to make use of a hierarchal structure similar to the one described here (see underlined)
+Note: Google Search has a feature similar to what is trying to be achieved here called `Featured Snippets` (image below), which seems to make use of a hierarchal structure similar to the one described here (see underlined).

 ![Google's Featured Snippets](https://i.snag.gy/u10vha.jpg)